Translation – The Son

 Both were released due to lack of evidence, and after resting for a few weeks with the family, their father went into hiding.
 From then on, he spent very little time around the house.
 It was too dangerous.

 And we don’t know what he did for the Party, although we can suppose that it wasn’t just a matter of meeting and talking with people anymore.
 He was probably engaged in violent military action.
 He was already a trusted soldier and the Path had declared war on the Peruvian government.
 In rural areas under their control they massacred entire villages on the mere suspicion that they opposed their ideology.
 And in the city, they blew up electrical towers, killed police officers and planted car bombs.

 They rarely saw their dad.
 All the while, Silvia managed to keep them above water.
 She didn’t have a steady job, because she had been accused of being a terrorist before.
-She did simple odd jobs, whatever it took to support her children, and she also recruited people to the Party, getting the people in the labor force involved, little by little, with the Shining Path.
+She did simple odd jobs, whatever it took to support her children, and she also recruited people to the Party, getting the people involved, little by little, with the Shining Path.

-José Carlos: I never liked it.
+[José Carlos]: I never liked it.
 I never liked it.
 And I saw it.
-I was with her and I saw, and I felt bad them.
+I was with her and I saw, and I felt bad for them.

 This time they wouldn’t let them get away.
 They took José Carlos’ father to a prison known as El Frontón.

-Daniel: The prisoners welcomed their visitors singing as well.
+[Daniel]: The prisoners welcomed their visitors singing as well.
 The Path had taken over the island.
-It was –it is– a rocky, dry, dusty and desolated island.
-But for many months out of the year it’s engulfed in fog.
+It was –it is– a rocky, dry, dusty and deserted island.
+For many months out of the year it’s engulfed in fog.
 And despite being inhospitable, by the end of 1985, the senderistas –including José Carlos’ dad– had made the prison their home.